godwokenrises/godwoken/docs/RPC.md

 Submit layer2 transaction.
 This RPC may has rate limit.

-When the `from_id` of a Polyjuice transaction is 0, this RPC returns `null` because the transaction `from id` will be updated before package.
-To query in queue status of transation with `from_id` is 0, use transaction's signature hash.
+When the `from_id` of a Polyjuice transaction is 0, this RPC returns `null` because the transaction `from_id` will be updated before packing.
+To query the status of a pending transaction with `from_id = 0`, please use the hash of the transaction signature as parameter.

 #### Examples